kwyse/personal-website/_posts/2018-01-11-hugo-two-weeks-in.md

 category: softdev
 ---

+> *2019/01*: Since this publication, this blog has migrated from Hugo to Jekyll.
+Whilst this does not make the techniques described here invalid, it does mean that what you currently see does not match them.

-My [last post](/posts/hail-hugo) about Hugo focused on getting it set up.
+My [last post]({% post_url 2017-12-28-hail-hugo %}) about Hugo focused on getting it set up.
 It finished with a few ideas on improvements.
 Maybe you've noticed a few implemented since then =]

 ## One-liner improvements